-I Chronicles 29:10 Wherefore David blessed the LORD before all the congregation: and David said, Blessed be you, LORD God of Israel our father, for ever and ever.
-11 You, O LORD, is the greatness and the power, and the glory, and the victory, and the majesty: for all that is in the heaven and in the earth is yours; yours is the kingdom, O LORD, and you are exalted as head above all.
-12 both riches and honour come of you, and you reign over all; and in your hand is power and might; and in your hand it is to make great, and to give strength unto all.
-13 Now therefore, our God, we thank you, and praise your glorious name.
-(I Chronicles 29-10-13)
+I Chronicles 29:10-13 Wherefore David blessed the LORD before all the congregation: and David said, Blessed be you, LORD God of Israel our father, for ever and ever.
+You, O LORD, is the greatness and the power, and the glory, and the victory, and the majesty: for all that is in the heaven and in the earth is yours; yours is the kingdom, O LORD, and you are exalted as head above all.
+Both riches and honour come of you, and you reign over all; and in your hand is power and might; and in your hand it is to make great, and to give strength unto all.
+Now therefore, our God, we thank you, and praise your glorious name.

-Now what are the practical applications to you and to me of God's holiness, and how can we attain to this holiness?
+What are the practical applications to you and to me of God's holiness, and how can we attain to this holiness?
 Remember that the word holiness means "transcendent purity."
 It indicates His beyondness, His otherness, His aboveness.
-His is great beyond our comprehension, and our vocabulary is nowhere near, is broad enough, accurate enough, specific enough to point out these kind of things.
+His is great beyond our comprehension, and our vocabulary is nowhere near broad enough, accurate enough, specific enough to point out these kind of things.
 We can only give pale imitations of what He is because He is great beyond our comprehension.
-Our senses only transmit vague likeness of Him.
-He exceeds every superlative that we can apply to Him, that the word "holy" sums up everything we can know and say about God.
+Our senses only transmit a vague likeness of Him.
+He exceeds every superlative that we can apply to Him.
+The word "holy" sums up everything we can know and say about God.
 It indicates the totality of His excellence.
 GOD IS HOLY.

 I am convinced that the more that we understand about Him, the greater the difference we will see between Him and us.
 This has wonderful effects on our humility.